-- Backpropagation is the key to make deep NNs tractable - However... - The Backprop algorithm given here is specific to MLPs - It does not work with more complex architectures, e.g. skip connections or recurrent networks! - Whenever a new connection function induces a different functional form of the chain rule, you have to derive a new Backprop algorithm for it. - ⇒ Tedious...
+- Backpropagation is the key to make deep NNs tractable - However... - The Backprop algorithm given here is specific to MLPs - It does not work with more complex architectures, e.g. skip connections or recurrent networks! - Whenever a new connection function induces a different functional form of the chain rule, you have to derive a new Backprop algorithm for it.

+- ⇒ Tedious...

+- Let's analyze Backprop in more detail

-- > This will lead us to a more flexible algorithm formulation - Next lecture...
+- This will lead us to a more flexible algorithm formulation

+- Next lecture...